 November 2017 - August 2019

-As part of RIOTE2, we are researching diverse styles of theatre which can surprise, challenge and relate intimately to people’s lives and are particularly interested in outdoor theatre’s potential to reach new audiences who are not necessarily theatre goers.
+As part of RIOTE2, we were researching diverse styles of theatre which can surprise, challenge and relate intimately to people’s lives.
+We were particularly interested in outdoor theatre’s potential to reach new audiences who were not necessarily theatre goers.

-The partners are Broken Spectacles/Dartington Arts (UK), Control Studio Association (HU), Kud Ljud (SI), Shoshin Theatre (RO), Teatro Tascabile di Bergamo (IT), Take Art (UK), Utca-Szak (HU).
+The partners were Broken Spectacles/Dartington Arts (UK), Control Studio Association (HU), Kud Ljud (SI), Shoshin Theatre (RO), Teatro Tascabile di Bergamo (IT), Take Art (UK), Utca-Szak (HU).

 The RIOTE2 Handbook

 A guide to creating a rural touring network in your European region

 This handbook was produced by Take Art for the RIOTE2 project.
 Working with two of our partners, Shoshin Theatre in Romania, and Control Studio Association in Hungary, it was specifically written for people and cultural organisations who wish to create a rural touring model in their own regions.